 C: Magic, Murder and Mysticism

-The common critical line is that Wilson stopped being ‘serious’ when he dropped all the heavy European literature and philosophy references and compiled two large trilogies, one on true crime, the other on occultism.
-Needless to say, it’s a tiresome oversimplification.
-Despite the ‘sensationalist’ subjects these are still crammed with all the (un)usual reference points and philosophical enquiries from The Outsider onward.
-So, with the Encyclopaedia of Murder (co-authored with Pat Pitman, 1961), A Casebook of Murder (1969) and Order of Assassins (1972), we have his original “crime trilogy”.
-The Occult (1971), Mysteries (1978) and Beyond the Occult (1988) are inevitably the “occult trilogy”.
-Both trilogies have lots of satellite texts – from rarities such as The Unexplained (Lost Pleiade Press, 1975) to many cheap ‘n cheerful paperback cannibalisations of the trilogies’ narratives.
-Wilson regards Beyond the Occult as his best book, and I would suggest A Criminal History of Mankind (1984) as the best of his crime books – it is more disturbing (but still full of epiphanies) than any of the ‘irrational’ weirdness in the occult tomes.
-Poetry and Mysticism (1970) is a bridge between the Outsider books and The Occult.
+Press reports on Wilson always state the cliche that he turned away from his philosophical and literary interests when he wrote about mysticism and criminology (despite both being obviously signposted very early in his career).
+This is an oversimplification and a misunderstanding as his technique of new existentialism studies both the hidden (occult is Latin for ‘hidden’) depths of consciousness as well as the restrictions of everyday conscious activity and it’s problems (crime being a very stark illustration of this problem).
+The pioneering true crime compendium, the Encyclopaedia of Murder (co-authored with Pat Pitman, 1961), and the sociological and psychological studies which followed, A Casebook of Murder (1969) and Order of Assassins (1972), are his ‘crime trilogy’.
+The book which welcomed him back to the mainstream critical fold for the first time since 1957, The Occult (1971), is, with Mysteries (1978) and Beyond the Occult (1988) the hefty “occult trilogy”.
+The latter three titles still remain available and Wilson bibliographer Colin Stanley has written a guide “for students” which summarises all three volumes in less than 80 pages!
+Both trilogies have lots of satellite texts – from rarities such as The Unexplained (Lost Pleiade Press, 1975) to many cheap ‘n cheerful paperback cannibalisations of the trilogies’ narratives, most of which can still be found fairly easily for reasonable second hand prices.
+Wilson regards Beyond the Occult as his best book, and I would suggest A Criminal History of Mankind (1984) as the best of his crime books – it is more disturbing (yet still full of optimistic epiphanies) than any of the ‘irrational’ weirdness in the occult tomes.
+Poetry and Mysticism (1970) is a bridge between the Outsider sequence and The Occult.

 D: Philosophy and Dirty Books

 The ’60′s were a very prolific time for Wilson, partly out of necessity.
 Although he later said that it felt like he was working in a vacuum, this period is one of the most interesting and diverse sections of his entire bibliography, and includes some of his scarcest books.
-Sex and the Intelligent Teenager (Arrow, 1966), for instance, was a kind of pulp Origins of the Sexual Impulse but written for acne-scarred beatniks.
-It has been reissued by Paupers’ Press, as have sections of the essay collection Eagle and Earwig (John Baker, 1965) in the Paupers’ compilation Existential Criticism: Selected Book Reviews (2009).
-Curios such as L’Amour (Crown, 1972), juxtaposed a page of soft porn vaseline lens snaps with a page of Wilson text.
+Sex and the Intelligent Teenager (Arrow, 1966), for instance, was a kind of pulp Origins of the Sexual Impulse only available as a paperback (a reissue is still available from Paupers’ Press).
+The collection of existential criticism Eagle and Earwig has been reissued in a hardback for the first time in decades by Eyewear Publishing.
+Brandy of the Damned is a study of classical and other musics – it was expanded for the American edition and this became the Pan paperback Colin Wilson on Music.
+Curios such as L’Amour (Crown, 1972), juxtaposed soft porn vaseline lens snaps with philosophical Wilson quotes.
 No sign of a reissue yet…

 E: Literary criticism etc.